-Some of the most effective home remedies for dementia include the use of ginseng, salvia, turmeric, ginkgo, fish oil, bananas, cinnamon extract, vitamin B12, coconut oil, club moss, berries, almonds, pumpkin, leafy greens, beans, and kale, as well as behavior changes, including breaking routine, creative stimulation, meditation, and aromatherapy.
+The most effective home remedies for dementia include the use of ginseng, salvia, turmeric, ginkgo, fish oil, bananas, cinnamon extract, vitamin B12, coconut oil, club moss, berries, almonds, pumpkin, leafy greens, beans, and kale.
+You can also make behavioral changes including breaking the routine, creative stimulation, meditation, and aromatherapy.

 Home Remedies for Dementia

-Nerve damage can be a peripheral issue that complicates symptoms of dementia, but coconut oil, which has nerve-improving powers, can help boost communication with the brain and ensure normal cognition for those suffering from early signs of dementia.
+Coconut oil reverses nerve damage to help boost communication with the brain and ensure normal cognition for those suffering from early signs of dementia.

-Creating new neural pathways is a surefire way to slow down the effects of dementia.
-By engaging in creative stimulation, such as learning a new skill, pursuing a new hobby, or seeking a new area of intellectual exploration, you can create new neural pathways and strengthen the network of cognition that breaks down in dementia sufferers.
+Creating new neural pathways by engaging in creative stimulation, such as learning a new skill, pursuing a new hobby, or seeking a new area of intellectual exploration.
+This can help strengthen the network of cognition that breaks down in dementia sufferers.

-This cruciferous vegetable has received a lot of attention in recent years, and with good reason.
-Kale is a rich source of both folate and carotenoids, which lower homocysteine levels.
-Homocysteine has been directly linked with cognitive impairment, so anything to combat that substance is a welcome relief to dementia patients.
+This cruciferous vegetable is a rich source of both folate and carotenoids, which lower homocysteine levels.
+Homocysteine has been directly linked to cognitive impairment, so anything to combat that substance is a welcome relief to dementia patients.

-Falling into a routine can be a dangerous habit for people as they get older, eliminating new routes, experiences, conversations, and topics.
-By narrowing one’s life to a smaller and smaller scope of knowledge and communication, the brain stops maintaining those unused portions, so continually challenge and surprise yourself to keep the brain fresh!
+Falling into a routine can be a dangerous habit as one gets older, eliminating new routes, experiences, conversations, and topics.
+By narrowing one’s life to a smaller scope of knowledge and communication, the brain stops maintaining those unused portions, so continually challenge and surprise yourself to keep the brain fresh!

-Spinach and other leafy green vegetables contain folate and B9, which have both been linked to boosted cognitive function and lowered levels of depression, which can be a major side effect of dementia, pulling sufferers deeper into themselves, and further limiting their engagement with the world.
+Spinach and other leafy green vegetables contain folate and B9, which have both been linked to boosted cognitive function.
+They also lower levels of depression, which can be a major side effect of dementia, pulling sufferers deeper into themselves, and further limiting their engagement with the world.

-This is one of the oldest and most trusted natural remedies for dementia and Alzheimer’s.
-It has been shown in numerous research studies that ginkgo is able to increase microdilation and circulation within the brain and boost short-term memory.
+Gingko is one of the oldest and most trusted natural remedies for dementia and Alzheimer’s.
+Numerous research studies show that ginkgo is able to increase microdilation and circulation within the brain to boost short-term memory.
 Ginkgo biloba supplements are some of the most popular herbal remedies for cognitive function in the world.

-Omega-3 fatty acids are the “good” cholesterol that is so often overlooked when pursuing total health.
-These beneficial fatty acids can prevent brain lesions, which are often precursors or causative elements behind dementia, so don’t be afraid of taking a fish oil supplement, which is rich in omega-3s, when you’re feeling a bit fuzzy.
+Omega-3 fatty acids are the “good” cholesterol that is beneficial in preventing brain lesions, which are often precursors or causative elements behind dementia.

-Plaque buildup in the brain is a major cause behind dementia, so it was very exciting when cinnamon extract was proven to reduce plaque levels in the brain, thus boosting memory and cognition.
+Cinnamon extract has been proven to reduce plaque buildup in the brain, thus boosting memory and cognition.

 A deficiency in this essential vitamin is one of the primary reversible causes of dementia.
-If you are suffering from premature dementia, there is a good chance that you are also suffering from a B12 deficiency, which can be easily fixed by supplements, or by consuming foods like sardines, shrimp, tuna, beef, and yogurt!
+If you are suffering from premature dementia, there is a good chance that you are also suffering from a B12 deficiency.
+This can be easily fixed with supplements, or by consuming foods like sardines, shrimp, tuna, beef, and yogurt.

-Nuts in general are some of the best concentrated sources of minerals and unique antioxidants, including magnesium, folate, omega-3 fatty acids, and vitamin B6.
+Nuts, in general, are some of the best sources of minerals and unique antioxidants, including magnesium, folate, omega-3 fatty acids, and vitamin B6.
 Just a handful of almonds, walnuts, or peanuts can give you a solid boost of these cognition-enhancing compounds!

-This popular Chinese herb has long been trusted to improve cognition, and research studies have shown a 50% improvement in cognitive performance and memory in those patients taking regular club moss supplements.
+This popular herb has long been trusted to improve cognition, and studies have shown a 50% improvement in cognitive performance and memory in patients taking regular club moss supplements.

-A Final Word of Warning: As there is no cure for dementia, these home remedies are intended to boost quality of life and delay or slow the progression of dementia.
+Word of Caution: As there is no cure for dementia, these home remedies are intended to boost the quality of life and delay or slow the progression of dementia.
 If the condition continues, more formal medical attention and care will likely be required.